*Updated on 14/1/2022

 하루 이틀 지나면 괜찮겠지 했는데 계속 아팠어요.

-I thought, “It’ll get better after a day or two, right?” but it went on hurting.
+I thought it would get better after a day or two, but it kept hurting.

 I find this tendency to self-narrate to be one of the most fascinating characteristics of the Korean language.
 For me, when I express myself in this way, it feels as if I’m really reliving my memories as opposed to just describing things from a more removed standpoint.